 Windsor is a medium-sized town located in the state of Colorado.
 With a population of 35,788 people and eight constituent neighborhoods, Windsor is the 24th largest community in Colorado.
-Much of the housing stock in Windsor was built relatively recently.
-The construction of new real estate can often be taken as an indication that the local Windsor economy is robust, and that jobs or other amenities are attracting an influx of new residents.
-This seems to be the case in Windsor, where the median household income is $103,933.00.
+Windsor has seen a significant amount of newer housing growth in recent years.
+Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
+This seems to be the case in Windsor, where the median household income is $111,477.00.

 Housing costs in Windsor are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Colorado.